memari-majid/Agentic-AI-Systems/docs/Lessons/Chapter02/2 Principles of Agentic Systems.md

 - **Manufacturing**: Optimizing production processes and supply chain management
 - **Smart Environments**: Coordinating IoT devices and environmental controls

+These expanding applications are not only transforming industries but are also beginning to reshape the software engineering landscape itself, leading to new development paradigms, team structures, and specialized roles.
+(For a more detailed discussion on the evolving roles and engineering practices in the age of agentic AI, see Chapter 11).

 ## Implementation Considerations
 - **Design Methodology**: From requirements analysis to testing and deployment
 - **Technology Selection**: Choosing appropriate frameworks, models, and tools